-Different pieces may have different command menus, depending on their function in the game.
-The module designer chooses menu items based on the game rules.
-Check each module for the exact command menu items for a given counter.
+Different pieces may have different Command Menus, depending on their function in the game.
+The module designer chooses

 For example, to reflect damage done to a tank during combat, a tank counter can have a full-strength version and a damaged version.
 When the tank takes damage during combat, a player would right-click on the piece and choose Damage from the menu.
 This displays the damaged version of the tank, with reduced combat strength.
-In the same game, a Mine counter only has a single choice on its command menu: Explode.
+In the same game, a Mine counter only has a single choice on its Command Menu: Explode.
 This action is selected when the mine is detonated and removes the piece from the board

-Use of the command menu will vary from module to module.
+Use of the Command Menu will vary from module to module.
 In some modules, all piece control, even movement, is performed by right-clicking and choosing a command.
 In some, the right-click menu is more modest and contains only a few simple commands, such as to clone or delete the piece.